PROJECTS / Housing

 The proposal redevelops a run-down urban block fronting onto Manor Road.
 The block sits on a complex site, bordered by railway lines to the north, the Manor Road high street to the south and a listed Victorian villa to the east.
 The site lies just outside the Stoke Newington conservation area.

 Our scheme proposes the demolition of the current buildings on the site.
-The buildings will be replaced with 789m2 of commercial units facing directly onto Manor Road and 35 homes.
-This includes a mix of 1BR, 2BR and 3BR flats, as well as duplex and triplex units.
+The buildings will be replaced with commercial units facing directly onto Manor Road apartments above.
+The apartments comprise of a mix of 1BR, 2BR and 3BR flats, as well as duplex and triplex units.

 The scheme responds sensitively to the varied surrounding context.
 It is composed of 4 separate distinct blocks, addressing the different contextual scenarios.
 The scheme steps up from four storeys along Manor Road to 6 storeys at the rear of the site, providing a defensible buffer along the railway line.
 At the heart of the scheme is a raised communal courtyard for the residents, providing both private external amenity and communal play space.
 The entry sequence has been carefully considered to enhance the connection between the street and the raised courtyard.